steforster/bms1-binary-message-stream-format/README.md

 	Tag ID	Length of data that follows the tag byte
 	------	----------------------------------------
-	xx0     No data follows, all contained data is zero (0), empty or is undefined for some data types. xx1		1 byte   (  8 bit) data follows xx2		2 bytes  ( 16 bit, little endian) data follows xx3		reserved
+	xx0     No data follows, all contained data is zero (0), is empty or is undefined for some data types. xx1		1 byte   (  8 bit) data follows xx2		2 bytes  ( 16 bit, little endian) data follows xx3		yet undefined, invalid length specifier
 	xx4		4 bytes  ( 32 bit, little endian) data follows
-	xx5		An arbitrary length of data follows.
-It is a UTF8 encoded, zero terminated character string (the last byte is '0'). xx6		1 byte follows that defines the length of data in bytes (0...255 bytes) xx7		4 byte follow  that define  the length of data in bytes (0...4'294'967'295 bytes) xx8		8 bytes  ( 64 bit, little endian) data follows xx9		16 bytes (128 bit, little endian) data follows
+	xx5		An arbitrary amount of data follows.
+It is an UTF8 encoded, zero terminated character string (the last byte is '0'). xx6		1 byte follows that defines the byte-length of additional data (0...255 bytes) xx7		4 byte follow  that define  the byte-length of additional data (0...4'294'967'295 bytes) xx8		8 bytes  ( 64 bit, little endian) data follows xx9		16 bytes (128 bit, little endian) data follows

-Note A:
-    The tags 00x, 01x, 24x and 25x do not have length specifiers according to the above rules.
+Note A: The tags 00x, 01x, 24x and 25x do not have length specifiers according to the above rules.

-Note B:
-	The tags 00x and 01x are single byte tags, there is no data to be skipped after an unknown tag in this range is received.
+Note B: The tags 00x and 01x are single byte tags, there is no data to be skipped after an unknown tag in this range is received.

-Note C:
-	Introducing new tags in the range 24x and 25x is a breaking change of the BMS1 specification.
-  	The message parsing fails, when an unknow 24x or 25x tag is read because the data length is not specified for these tags.
+Note C: The tags 24x and 25x have individually defined additional data length between 0 and 4 bytes.

 ### BMS1 value tags